-The primary valuation methodology used for unquoted Infrastructure investments is the discounted cash flow method ("DCF").
+The primary valuation methodology used for unquoted Infrastructure investments is the DCF method.
 Fair value is estimated by deriving the present value of the investment using reasonable assumptions of expected future cash flows and the terminal value and date, and the appropriate risk-adjusted discount rate that quantifies the risk inherent to the investment.
 The discount rate is estimated with reference to the market risk-free rate, a risk-adjusted premium and information specific to the investment or market sector.